 Islam, born in Arabia in the 7th century, expanded rapidly throughout the Middle East, and furthermore extended its influence from Spain in the west to Central Asia in the east.
-The style of the mosques erected in each place in that early stage was the 'Arabian type' that was modeled after Muhammad's house in Madina.
+The style of the mosques erected in each place in that early stage was the 'Arabic type' that was modeled after Muhammad's house in Madina.
 It is a building of simple principle, a continuous hypostyle hall with a flat roof that encircles a courtyard, and its Qibla wall facing Makka has a 'Mihrab' and a 'Minbar.'

-It is Persia (current Iran) that developed a new 'mosque-type' and spread it across the Islamic world in opposition to the Arabian type.
+It is Persia (current Iran) that developed a new 'mosque-type' and spread it across the Islamic world in opposition to the Arabic type.
 Persia also was subjugated by the Islamic Empire from early on and was ruled from Baghdad, the capital of the Abbasid dynasty.
 However, Persians had pride in their history of the great empires of the Achaemenids before the Common Era and the Sassanids after that, inheriting higher culture and traditions from them than Arabia did from its predecessor.

 Western Portal of the Friday Mosque, Zavareh